wayne923/leetpython/docs/The-1hr-Guide-To-Python/02_Python Data Types/06_String.md

 While there are several methods of string formatting, the two most modern and useful methods are:

 ### .format() Method
-The .format() method uses curly braces `{}` as placeholds within the string for the values you want to pass into them with via .format().
+The .format() method uses curly braces `{}` as placeholders within the string for the values you want to pass into them with via .format().
  Here's an example:

 ```python